sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

     - SC-7 Boundary Protection: Microsoft Defender for Cloud enhances boundary protection controls by monitoring and protecting cloud resources from cyber threats, ensuring secure communications with external networks.
     - IR-4 Incident Handling: The solution supports incident handling processes by providing alerts and actionable insights on detected threats, enabling rapid response and remediation of security incidents in the cloud.

-**Has the organization implemented Microsoft Defender for Identity and Advanced Threat Analytics to enable signal collection for the identification, detection, and investigation of advanced threats, compromised identities, and malicious insider actions targeting the organization?**
+**Has the organization implemented Microsoft Defender for Identity and Advanced Threat Analytics to enable signal collection for the identification, detection, and investigation of advanced threats, compromised identities, and malicious insider actions targeting the organization?** (Score Legacy)
 - Legacy: The organization has not implemented Microsoft Defender for Identity or Advanced Threat Analytics, leading to potential gaps in the identification and mitigation of advanced threats and compromised identities.
 This lack of advanced threat detection capabilities increases the risk of undetected security breaches and insider threats.
     - Indicators:
         - Absence of advanced threat detection and identity protection solutions, resulting in limited visibility into security threats.